sarahnajeebkhan/sarahnajeebkhan/README.md

-👩‍💻 AI Developer | Data Scientist | Generative AI Enthusiast 🌍 Exploring the frontiers of AI, Computer Vision, and NLP 🚀 Building intelligent solutions for real-world problems.
+👩‍💻 AI Developer | Data Scientist | Generative AI Enthusiast

+🌍 Exploring the frontiers of AI, Computer Vision, and NLP

+🚀 Building intelligent solutions for real-world problems.

-💼 Currently: AI Developer @ SignDesk (Leading chatbot projects and ML APIs in production) 🎯 Career goal: To innovate and grow in AI & Data Science on a global stage.
+💼 Currently: AI Developer @ SignDesk

+🎯 Career goal: To innovate and grow in AI & Data Science on a global stage.

 🔬 Passionate about: